petesql/mssql-dba-scripts/README.md

 # mssql-dba-scripts
-A compilation of SQL Server Database Administration Scripts.
+A compilation of useful SQL Server Database Admin Scripts.